 Analysis of superior and inferior mesenteric inflow by pulsed Doppler scanning (systolic and diastolic velocities, resistance index, blood flow volume) provides several quantifiable parameters [22-25].
-The best place to position the sample area is 2-3 cm distally to the origin of the vessel, in a longitudinal section as it runs parallel to the aorta, proximal to any side branches [26 - 28].
-The examiner should tilt the probe to obtain an angle < 60°.
-A high-pass filter of 100 - 200 KHz should be used to eliminate low frequencies related to vessel wall movement [28, 29].
+The best place to position the sample area is 2-3 cm distally to the origin of the vessel, in a longitudinal section as it runs parallel to the aorta, proximal to any side branches [26-28].
+The examiner should tilt the probe to obtain an angle $<60^\circ$.
+A high-pass filter of 100-200 KHz should be used to eliminate low frequencies related to vessel wall movement [28,29].

 Colour or Power Doppler can both be used to evaluate bowel wall vascularity [30].
 Colour or Power Doppler flow parameters should be optimized to maximize the sensitivity for the detection of vessels with low-velocity flow in the bowel wall.
 Although specific technical characteristics depend on the equipment, in general it is recommended that persistence of colour be set at "medium," the wall filter adjusted to the lowest setting, and a combination of the lowest velocity scale with the colour sensitivity at high level to maximize visualization of vessels avoiding colour blooming [30-34].
-This special preset optimized for slow flow detection should be programmed, and be kept constant for the follow-up studies for each patient in cases of therapy monitoring [30, 31, 33].
 Finally, colour Doppler gain should be turned up until flash artefacts occur and then turned down until they disappear before assessing vascularity.

 The information obtained from colour Doppler images is semiquantitative.
-It is recommended to measure bowel wall vascularity according to the number of vessels detected per square centimetre [30 - 33, 35].
-According to previously published data, vascularity is subjectively assigned a grade as follows: grade 0 = no vessels; grade 1 or barely visible flow = fewer than two signals per square centimetre; grade 2 or moderate flow = three to five signals per square centimetre; and grade 3 or readily visible flow = more than five signals per square centimetre [30 - 33, 35].
+It is recommended to measure bowel wall vascularity according to the number of vessels detected per square centimetre [30-33, 35].
 Colour Doppler flow is considered present when colour pixels persist throughout the observation period and/or reoccur in the same location.
 Pulsed Doppler obtaining an arterial or venous signal at the location of the colour pixel should be used when there is doubt, to confirm that colour signals are originated from blood vessels and not from movement artefacts [31, 33, 36, 37].
 If vascularity is not detected in the pathologically thickened intestinal wall this might be due to insensitivity of the equipment, inadequate chosen Doppler parameters, high body mass index or depth penetration > 40 mm with loss of sensitivity.